wdlindmeier/magpiradio/README.md

 Magpi Radio
 ===========

-A Twitter Radio for Raspberry Pi and Arduino
+A Twitter Radio for Raspberry Pi and Arduino.
+Featured on Hack-a-day, Adafruit and Make!

 A Brief Overview:
 http://itp.nyu.edu/~wdl225/work/?p=275